jnpaulson/IntroDataSci/homeworks/project1_part2.md

 ## Data transformations

 It's hard to compare across time periods using these multiple plots, so let's try to create a single plot that makes this comparison easier.
-The idea is to create a new measurement unit we can plot across time for each time that summarizes how efficient each team in their spending.
+The idea is to create a new measurement unit we can plot across time for each team that summarizes how efficient each team is in their spending.
 We'll use the number of wins a team can get per dollar:

 **Problem 4**.
 Calculate the number of wins per dollar spent on payroll for each team in each year.